ShiZhan/checksum-gen/README.md

 E.g.:

+`java -jar ChecksumGen-assembly-1.0.jar`

+Show program usage.

-`java -jar ChecksumGen-assembly-1.0.jar e:\test 65536`
+`java -jar ChecksumGen-assembly-1.0.jar -c 65536 e:\test`

 Which means list all files in **e:\test**, with corresponding md5 checksums, if any file is larger than the chunk size (65536), also list the checksum of every chunk.

-`java -jar ChecksumGen-assembly-1.0.jar ChecksumGen e:\test.zip --zip`
+`java -jar ChecksumGen-assembly-1.0.jar ChecksumGen -a e:\test.zip`

 Which means list all files in **e:\test.zip**, with corresponding md5 checksums.